Imilac

 Imilac is a pallasite meteorite found in the Atacama Desert of Northern Chile in 1822.

 Classification

 Imilac is classified as a stony–iron pallasite.
 Imilac specimens are highly prized by meteorite collectors due to its high concentration of beautiful olivine grains.

 Strewn field

 Numerous masses were found in a valley to the southwest of Imilac.
 The total weight of the Imilac fall is estimated to be around 1000 kg.
-The primary strewn field is long about 8 km.
+The primary strewn field is about 8 km long.